On the complexity of the word problem of the R. Thompson group V: Introduction

 \section{Introduction}

-We will use the following notation.
+We will use the following notation; see e.g.\ \cite{HU, Ginsburg, Harrison, Sipser}.
 For an alphabet $A$, the set of all words over $A$ is denoted by $A^*$; this includes the empty word $\e$.
-The set on non-empty words is denoted by $A^+$ ($\,= A^* \minus \{\e\}$).
+We let $A^+$ $=$ $A^* \minus \{\e\}$.
 The length of $w \in A^*$ is denoted by $|w|$.
-A {\em language} over $A$ is any subset of $A^*$; more rigorously, a language is a pair $(A, L)$ where $A$ is a finite alphabet and $L \subseteq A^*$.
-The complement of a language $L$ over $A$ is $A^* \minus L$.
-The following language classes are used:
+A {\em language over} $A$ is any subset of $A^*$.
+Rigorously, a language is a pair $(A, L)$ where $A$ is a finite alphabet and $L \subseteq A^*$; then the complement of a language $L$ over $A$ is unambiguously defined as $A^* \minus L$.
+A word in $\{0,1\}^*$ is also called a {\em bitstring}.
+We only use finite alphabets.